stacksjs/ts-backups/docs/examples/github-actions.md

 # GitHub Actions CI/CD Integration

-This guide shows how to integrate ts-backups into GitHub Actions workflows for automated backup operations.
+This guide shows how to integrate backupx into GitHub Actions workflows for automated backup operations.

 ## Basic Backup Workflow